Meet the Connectors!

 Robert Hanlon

-PE, Env SP | Community Convener and Infrastructure Connector
+CIVIL PE, Env SP | Community & Infrastructure Connector

-West-coast born, rust-belt raised, part-time nomad centered in the Duwamish Valley, Robert brings diverse engineering experience working with public & private organizations.
-He began Utility² through volunteering with other NPO’s, organizing Infrastructure Week events and workshops to build public awareness of the urbanized environment and many processes within.
-His primary role working at King County Wastewater Treatment Division enables advocacy for community and environment in a portlio of projects.
-Robert considers Reconnect South Park a key enabler to realize environmental justice for residents on both sides of the Duwamish, bringing transformative Collaboratives for generations to come…Together, let’s #buildfortomorrow!
+West-coast born, rust-belt raised, a willing wanderer NOW centered in the Duwamish Valley, Robert brings diverse experience working with public AGENCIES, Industrial Utilities, AND COMMUNITY organizations.
+Beyond the nuts & bolts of engineering, his goal is to build greater awareness of the urbanized environment and engagement with the many processes behind Modernity.
+His role as a Sr. project engineer at King County Wastewater Treatment Division enables advocacy for community and environment in a portlio of projects.
+Robert considers Reconnect South Park a key enabler to realize environmental justice for residents on both sides of the Duwamish, bringing transformative Collaboratives for generations to come…

 Dene Diaz